penninesoaringclub/newsletter/content/posts/2025-09/index.md

 - When you start to feel "OMG something is wrong I am too high/ it is too turbulent/it is too strong" start to think to something else: if you keep focusing on those thoughts you will only make those fears bigger and bigger until you can't handle it anymore.
 Look at something far away (the next cloud?
 The next ridge?) and let your body manage the situation while your mind focus on something else.

-- I have found a screaming vario to be a big factor increasing anxiety.
+- I have found a screaming vario to be a big factor increasing anxiety [so customise the beeps].
 Normal beep ranges and changes to +6 m/s are fine.
 Beyond that I don't need further info so let it continue beeping at that rate even if climbing more.
 It'll just sound nice and even with a calming effect... perfectly even circles.
 Obviously, the cutoff point can be set to whatever individual tolerances are preferred, but the calming effect of an evenly beeping vario I cannot understate.

 - One thing that helps me when I get nervous, if there are quite a few other paragliders around, is to think to myself: "They're not all collapsing, are they?
 So why should mine collapse?
 I'm a reasonably competent pilot (which you clearly are) and I'm on a certified EN B wing."
 And if the others ARE all getting collapses - go and land smartish!